 Zen 3 is the AM4 swan song everyone wanted

-Since the launch of the first-generation Ryzen CPUs, AMD has been clawing back performance and mind share from Intel’s previously commanding lead.
-Where it managed to steal the productivity top spot relatively easily, single threaded and gaming performance has taken far more effort.
+AMD has been clawing back on mind share and performance from Intel’s previously impressive lead after the launch of the first-generation Ryzen CPUs.
+Gaming and single-threaded performance have taken a lot more effort despite AMD managing to take the top spot for productivity with ease.
 It’s somewhat poetic that on the last AM4 CPU, AMD finally managed to take the crown in just about every category.
 The Ryzen 9 5900X is a generation-defining CPU, and though expensive, represents one of the most exciting CPUs ever made.

-The Intel Core i9-10900K is no slouch and in certain games is likely to be the more impressive of the two chips, but as multithreading performance becomes ever more important, the 5900X is only likely to increase its lead.
+Of the two chips, the Intel Core i9-10900K is looking to be the more impressive in certain games, and overall, isn’t a slouch.
+As multithreading performance becomes ever more critical, the 5900X is only likely to increase its lead.
 These 11th-generation Rocket Lake CPUs may steal the crown back for Intel, but that could be as much as six months away.

-We have a few weeks to wait for general Zen 3 availability, but with the 10900K stock and pricing problems, the 5900X is worth waiting for.
+We have a few weeks to wait for general Zen 3 availability, but with the 10900K stock and pricing problems, the 5900X is worth the wait.

 - AMD Ryzen 5000 processors: Everything you need to know